-Whenever possible, children must remain with their families of origin and kin.
+Whenever possible, children should remain with their families of origin and/or kin.
 Additionally, we must develop measures to support families of origin and eliminate discrimination in removals.

-When children cannot remain with their families of origin, the state must place them in a setting that affirms their complex social identities.
-Indeed, this includes placing them in settings that affirm their race, color, national origin, tribal affiliation, religion, sex, sexual orientation, gender identity or expression, and ability.
+When children cannot remain with their families of origin, the state must place them in families or settings that respect and affirm their complex social identities and strive to maintain their community ties.
+Indeed, this includes their race, color, national origin, tribal affiliation, religion, sex, sexual orientation, gender identity or expression, and ability.

 Recommendations for the Biden Administration